Q: How can I add a second member to my LLC [in Puerto Rico]?

 Thank you to a customer in Puerto Rico for that great question!
 LLCs often gain or lose members over time, and adding a member to a Puerto Rico LLC is a straightforward process.
 Here’s everything you need to know.

 How do I add a member to my Puerto Rico LLC?

 To add a member to a Puerto Rico LLC, you’ll need to file a Certificate of Amendment of the Certificate of Formation of a Limited Liability Company with the Puerto Rico Department of State.
 The filing fee is $80.

-How do I amend my LLC operating agreement?
+Do I need to update my LLC operating agreement?

-Do I need to inform the IRS when I add or remove a member of my LLC?
+Do I need to contact the IRS when I add a member to my LLC?

 It depends.
 Usually, you don’t need to contact the IRS when you add a member to your LLC.
 However, if your LLC is changing from a single-member LLC to a multi-member LLC, this changes your IRS tax classification from “disregarded entity” to “partnership,” which means you’ll need to file Form 8832 to change your entity classification.